Single Leg Leg Curl Strength Standards Calculator

-For Single Leg Leg Curl, Novice starts at 0.22x bodyweight for men and 0.16x for women, while Elite starts at 0.70x for men and 0.54x for women.
+Under strict Single Leg Leg Curl strength standards, Novice starts around 0.22x bodyweight for men and 0.16x for women, while Elite starts around 0.70x for men and 0.54x for women.

 Understanding Your Single Leg Leg Curl Strength Score